-The Calling Time on Nuisance Calls campaign will run for one week from Monday 11th September 2017.
-Citizens Advice Scotland, 33 citizens advice bureaux, and Which? will promote the campaign through events, press and social media to support people to protect themselves and loved ones from nuisance calls.
+The Calling Time on Nuisance Calls campaign ran for one week from Monday 11th September 2017.
+Citizens Advice Scotland, 33 citizens advice bureaux, and Which? promoted the campaign through events, press and social media to support people to protect themselves and loved ones from nuisance calls.

 - raise awareness of the problems of nuisance calls,

 - highlight ways that these can be tackled,

 - empower the Scottish public to take actions that could help cut down the nuisance calls they receive,

 - and provide advice and tools to help individuals complain.

 You can read our campaign evaluation here: Calling Time on Nuisance Calls - Campaign Evaluation